jabranham/personal-website/content/post/analyzing-a-bib-file.md

 [^1]: And yes, of course you can read RSS in Emacs. [gnus](http://www.gnus.org/) is built-in and there's also [elfeed](https://github.com/skeeto/elfeed), which is what I use.

-[^2]: If you want a list of all the RSS subscriptions I currently use, including the journals, you can find that [on github](https://github.com/jabranham/emacs/blob/master/elfeed.org).